JamesWoolfenden/terraform-aws-codebuild/examples/exampleA/README.md

 This is a basic example of using the `terraform-aws-codecommit` Terraform module.

 ## Sample buildspec files
 In this example directory there is `buildspec.yml` and `buildno.sh`.
 These are sample build spec files you can add to the root of your new repository in CodeCommit.
-The test buildspec files contains the `artifacts` section that copies the entire repo to the build stage to be used there.
+The shell script calls ssm and increments the build number found at that location it is then made available in the build.